garethjns/Kaggle-EEG/readme.md

 2016

 ## Description
-This code is designed to process and predict seizure occurrence from a new test set, trained models saved in .mat are required.
+This code is designed to process the raw data from [Melbourne University AES/MathWorks/NIH Seizure Prediction](https://www.kaggle.com/c/melbourne-university-seizure-prediction), train a seizureModel (**train.m**), then predict seizure occurrence from a new test set (**predict.m**).

+**train.m** script:
+ - Processes raw data
+	- Creates new test set from original test and training sets
+ - Extracts features and saves in featuresObject (*featuresTrain)
+ - Trains an SVM and RUS boosted tree ensemble, saves the compact version of these.

 **predict.m** script:
  - Loads trained models (SVM and tree ensemble saved as seizureModel objects)